Topological superconductivity with large Chern numbers in a ferromagnetic metal-superconductor heterostructure: Introduction

 The remainder of this paper is organized as follows.
 In Sec.
 II, we introduce the ferromagnetic metal and s-wave superconductor two-layer model that is considered in the work, and we show the phase diagram which exhibits topological states with different Chern numbers.
 In Sec.
-III, we show the Berry curvatures in the momentum space which construct the Chern numbers and the thermal Hall conductivity curves corresponding to these Berry curvatures.
+III, we show the Berry curvatures in the momentum space which construct the Chern numbers and the anomalous thermal Hall conductivity governed by these Berry curvatures.
 In Sec.
-IV, we demonstrate the dispersion of the edge states with open boundary conditions and show the real-space distribution of the edge state wave functions.
-Finally, we give a summary and discussions in Sec.
+IV, we demonstrate the dispersion of the edge states with open boundary conditions in one direction and show the real-space distribution of the edge state wave functions.
+Finally, we give a summary in Sec.
 V.